fhcflx/alt-pub/content/posts/2017-12-27-Complete-guide-to-contributing.md

 [![Article DOI](https://img.shields.io/badge/ARTICLE--DOI-10.6084/m9..5435968-dd4814.svg)](http://dx.doi.org/10.6084/m9.figshare.5435968)
 [![pdf](https://img.shields.io/badge/pdf-download-dd4814.svg)]()

-This guide will walk you through the steps to contribute in an ethical and free manner with the Academic Publications page, and actively participate in the [Open Science][ca]  movement [1].
+This guide will walk you through the steps to contribute in an ethical and free manner to the Academic Publications page, and actively participate in the [Open Science][ca]  movement [1].
 Any issues may be addressed to the project's author e-mail ([fhcflx@outlook.com][mail]) or to his Twitter [@fhcflx][twit].
 The project is free to be copied, modified and hacked.
 Comments and contributions are most welcome!
 Science must be made by all people and freely benefit all people!

 ## Why Contribute to Academic Publications?